 Shakespeare in Yosemite was founded in 2017 to bring short, accessible, and FREE productions of Shakespeare’s plays to Yosemite National Park for Earth Day and Shakespeare’s birthday each April.
 Our shows are 90 minutes long, feature lots of music, and are adapted to address issues relevant to Earth Day and Yosemite.
-Casts are made up of UC Merced students and community members, and shows are directed by Shakespeare in Yosemite co-founders Katherine Steele Brokaw (UC Merced) and Paul Prescott (University of Warwick).
+Casts are made up of UC Merced students, park rangers and Yosemite employees, and community members.

-Shakespeare in Yosemite is proud to be a member of the Shakespeare Theatre Association (STA).
-For more information visit www.stahome.org
+Shakespeare in Yosemite is a member of the Shakespeare Theatre Association (STA).

 Shakespeare in Yosemite is a founding member of the EarthShakes Alliance.

 Shakespeare in Yosemite is a member of EcoStage and Broadway Green Alliance.

 Shakespeare in Yosemite is produced in partnership with UC Merced, Yosemite National Park, Yosemite Hospitality, and Misfit Press.

 If you feel so inclined, help us keep Shakespeare in Yosemite FREE by donating here.